 Green juice is good for your digestive system

-- Ginger – a known digestive aid which helps to both prevent and eliminate gas.
+- Ginger – a known digestive aid that helps to both prevent and eliminate gas.
 Scientific research1 shows that ginger accelerates the movement of food from the stomach to the small intestine.

 - Celery – it has anti-inflammatory properties2 that may help with leaky gut and other stomach disorders.

-- Mint – a popular natural remedy used for all kind of stomach issues, including upset tummy, flatulence, gas and indigestion.
+- Mint – a popular natural remedy used for all kinds of stomach issues, including upset tummy, flatulence, gas, and indigestion.
 To reap its full benefits use a blender to blend it together with the rest of green juice.

 If you go for a good quality green powder, the added probiotics will help to balance the bacteria in your gut which will also result in better digestion.

 Green juice improves the health of your liver

 Green juice improves the health of your liver by making it more efficient in eliminating toxins out of your body.